Critically Endangered Turtles That Might Disappear Forever

 Chelonoidis phantasticus (Fernandina Giant Tortoise)

-As an Amazon Associate, I earn from qualifying purchases.
-Chelonoidis phantasticus, commonly known as the Fernandina Island Giant Tortoise, is a species of giant tortoise that was long thought to be extinct until a remarkable rediscovery in 2019.
-Native to the Galápagos Islands, this species is a symbol of resilience and a testament to the…
+Want to read this without the ads?
+I'll email you the full article, free, to keep.
+Email me this article Chelonoidis phantasticus, commonly known as the Fernandina Island Giant Tortoise, is a species of giant tortoise that was long thought to be extinct until a remarkable rediscovery in 2019.
+Native to the Galápagos Islands, this…

 -